RobRendell/gTove/README.md

 * Waypoint hotkey - target hovered piece
 * Ruler tool - switch to straight line vs. follow grid?
 Hotkey?
 * Pieces roster improvement: option to show fractions near pieces as a health bar.
-* Settable ownership of minis, so only certain people can manipulate them?
 * Pieces roster improvement: for show-near values, ability to customise foreground and drop shadow colour.
 * Option to dock the dice bag (and other movable windows?) to the side of the screen.
 * Scale down dice icons when on small screens.
 * Transparent maps: skip raycast target that hits transparent pixels?
 WebGLRenderer.readRenderTargetPixels() https://threejs.org/examples/webgl_read_float_buffer
 * Elvis operator!
 Should refactor code.
-* Some mechanism to customise the tabletop background from grey.
-"Nice-to-have to fill the tablecloth with either a repeating tile or image or gradient."
-* A customizable hotbar or something to load in some often-used minis or templates for status effects.
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.
 * Change ambient light levels - affect only maps (e.g. light a daytime map with dim blue light to make it look like night).
 Is this worth doing without also adding point lights?